codefitz/Pixel-Spacebase/PLAN.md

 - [x] Dialogue boxes could do  with a smaller border and make the background semi-transparent
 - [x] The pickaxe has generic text and NO TEXT FOUND.
 This should be replaced with some other sci-fi item.
 - [x] The surveyor module has NO TEXT FOUND for it's action button.
+- [ ] Backpack extensions should feature in every workshop, but only be available once the previous one has been built.
+- [ ] Quaretermaster lazer quest tiles need to be switched to something like a holodeck backdrop.
+When the hero enters it should switch to a holodeck program like ancient rome or something.

 ## Mechanic Changes